Share this:

 Passion

-Everyone has at least one enjoyable activity, even if money is not motivation.
+Everyone has at least one enjoyable activity, even if money is not a motivation.

 Passion can show up in many ways.
 Some people are passionate about cooking, landscaping, teaching, volunteering, or traveling.
 A passion could be something that someone is genuinely interested in doing.